What Happens to a Business After Filing a Chapter 7 Bankruptcy?

 While a Chapter 7 business bankruptcy can help a business resolve its debt, there are some important considerations that any business owner should make before officially making the decision to file.

-• Second, assets that are underwater, or which have very little equity such as a vehicle, machinery, or property are typically safe from sale, but a determination will need to be made as to what to do with them.
+Assets that are underwater, or which have little equity such as a vehicle, machinery, or property are typically safe from trustee sale, but a determination will still need to be made as to what to do with them.
+Arranging pick-up or transfer to creditors may be necessary to mitigate losses and protect owners from personal liability.
+Also, as the business winds down, assets left in the business name can become inaccessable, trapping themselves or items contained within.
+For example, safe deposit boxes which held business and personal items may no longer be accessible.

 Chapter 7 Business Bankruptcy Doesn't Erase Personal Liability